MrCarroll/gmod-music/README.md

+# This project is archived
+As the invidio.us project is shutting down and the future of the project is uncertain, I've decided to remove the Steam Workshop submission and won't be working on this any longer.

+# Original README

 https://steamcommunity.com/sharedfiles/filedetails/?id=1988929495

 Drop the contents of the yt_addon folder into into the GMod addon folders, then initialise the GMod server.
 Alternatively, simply subscribe to the workshop release.